-1 Programme MBA/IMG 2 Semester I/VII 3 Type of course Core 4 Code of the subject MS618 5 Title of the subject Strategic Management 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of After the completion of this course students will be able to the subject understand the organization and the environment in which it functions and competes.
+1 Programme MBA 2 Semester Ι 3 Type of course Core 4 Code of the subject MS618 5 Title of the subject Strategic Management 6 Any prerequisite No 7 L-T-P 3-0-0 8 Learning Objectives of the After the completion of this course students will be able to subject understand the organization and the environment in which it functions and competes.
 The student should be able to integrate acquired knowledge of other functional areas with the body of the knowledge of strategic management and be able to deploy all as a unified tool to analyse and formulate the actions that shall deliver the intended results.
-9 Brief Contents Concept of strategy and strategic management, Difference between corporate planning and strategic planning, Strategic management model, Different levels of strategies, Relevance of strategic management in 21st Organizational chicativas Satting chicativas Organisational values and its impact.
-External and internal Environment and analytical tools evaluating the company's strategic environment SWOT analysis PESTEL analysis.
-Competitive analysis.
-Porter's five force model.
-Internal Assessment- strategic capability: fit and stretch concept, Porter's value chain analysis, Core competencies, Organisational capabilities, Resource analysis and synergy, Strategies in action- Functional level- Achieving superior efficiency- Economics of scale, Experience curve, Just-in-Time, Six-sigma, Business level-cost leadership, Differentiation & focus strategies, Growth strategies, Corporate level- integration, Diversification, Acquisition, Mergers & joint venture, Short term corporate strategies-stability, Retrenchment, and turnaround, Portfolio and other analytical models- BCG matrix, GE/McKinsy matrix, Corporate parenting, Evaluation of strategy- suitability, Acceptability, and teasibility, Implementing strategies-resource allocation, Structure and strategy, Organisation culture, Balance score 10 card.
+9 Brief Contents Concept of strategy and strategic management, Difference between corporate planning and strategic planning, Strategic management model, Different levels of strategies, Relevance of strategic management in 21st century, Strategic intent-vision and mission statement, Organisational objectives, Setting objectives, Organisational values and its impact, External and internal Environment and analytical tools- evaluating the company's strategic environment, SWOT analysis, PESTEL analysis, Competitive analysis, Porter's five force model, Internal Assessment- strategic capability: fit and stretch concept, Porter's value chain analysis, Core competencies, Porter's value chain analysis, Core competencies, Organisational capabilities, Resource analysis and synergy, Strategies in action- Functional level- Achieving superior efficiency- Economics of scale, Experience curve, Just-in-Time, Six-sigma, Business level-cost leadership, Differentiation & focus strategies, Growth strategies, Corporate level- integration, Diversification, Acquisition, Mergers & joint venture, Short term corporate strategies-stability, Retrenchment, and turnaround, Portfolio and other analytical models- BCG matrix, GE/McKinsy matrix, Corporate parenting, Evaluation of strategy- suitability, Acceptability, and feasibility, strategy- suitability, Acceptability, and leastbility,

+Implementing strategies-resource allocation, Structure and strategy, Organisation culture, Balance score card.
 10 Contents for lab No